aleshaleksey/fansys23/monsters-npcs/humanoids.md

 ___
 ## Converting Human NPCs

+Before attempting to convert human NPCs to other races/templates, it is recommended to first confirm that existing stat blocks of other races are not sufficient to fulfil the desired role.

 In general converting NPCs is not difficult, especially if we ignore minor details (eg potentially going over weight limits or no longer meeting the prerequisites of abilities).
 It is encouraged to ignore minor details if converting human NPCs to other races/templates, as pre-made NPC stat blocks exist to save the DM time and do not abide too strictly by the rules anyway, so spending too long converting them is probably counterproductive.

 There are some races which should probably not be given additional stat blocks.
 Namely, these are the [Winged](../09-races.md#the-winged-level-1-template--8-points) and [Sea People](../09-races.md#the-sea-people-level-1-template--8-points).
 This is because their mechanics and hence environment and lifestyle would inevitably be quite inhuman, and thus many of the existing stat blocks would either not be relevant (anything with medium or heavy armour) or become grotesquely bizarre.
 This would also apply to other highly inhuman templates.
 With that in mind, here are the conversion guides.